Cozy Corner Charm

 • Espresso or strong coffee – Keeps it a latte, not a banana drink.

-• Brown sugar or maple syrup – Adds that baked-goods sweetness.
+• Banana bread syrup – Adds that baked-goods sweetness.

 • Cinnamon – Warm spice that ties everything together.